-But I actually didn’t make them very much because of all the preparation needed – slicing, sauce-making, layering, etc. Especially while trying to make the rest of the meal and then trying to fit them into the oven when there’s a ham or something taking up most of the room (yes, we usually eat these with ham – I know it’s not original, but I do enjoy that combination!).
+But I actually didn’t make them very much because of all the preparation needed – slicing, sauce-making, layering, etc. Especially while trying to make the rest of a meal and then trying to fit them into the oven when there’s a ham, chicken, or something taking up most of the room (though we usually eat these with ham – it’s a classic combo we love).

 My version of this recipe is of course all real food – no “cream of something” soup in sight.
-And I love to add garlic to scalloped potatoes even though it’s not traditional – cheese and garlic is a classic combo that gives these potatoes even more flavor.
+I like to add garlic and onions to scalloped potatoes even though it’s not usual – the onions and garlic meld with the potatoes and cheese for even more flavor, which is always a good thing, right?

 - 3 Tb. butter